 Top Sources: Add a Platform

-Facebook Attribution automatically provides these sources, assuming you connect your Facebook pixel and ad account.
+Facebook Attribution automatically provides these sources, assuming you connect your The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. and ad account.
 But what about if you are also running ads via Google AdWords and want to get this information included in your results?